maelys-mcardle/snowflake/docs/snowflake/README.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
+00   !!!
+LITERAL         Code comment.
-00   ###        LABEL           A label.
+01   ###        LABEL           A label.
                                 Labels are positive integers.
-00   ###        LABEL   LITERAL Assign a name to a LABEL.
+01   ###        LABEL   LITERAL Assign a name to a LABEL.
                                 Labels are positive integers.
                                 Names are strings.
-00   ###        LITERAL         Code comment.
-                                Comments are strings.
-01              BANK    LITERAL Assign a name to a BANK.
+02              BANK    LITERAL Assign a name to a BANK.
                                 Banks are positive integers.
                                 Names are strings.
-02    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
+03    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
                                 Each invocation of OUT is on its own new line.
                                 Devices are positive integers.
-03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
+04    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
                                 The value is stored in the BANK after the OK key is pressed.
                                 Devices are positive integers.
 04     =        BANK1   BANK2   Copy BANK2 contents to BANK1.